floooh/floooh.github.io/_posts/2017-12-10-z80-emu-evolution.md

-start with the algorithmic decoder, hoping that the small amount of code would make better use of the instruction cache, but then inevitably find out that the brute force approach of a giant switch/case would run at least twice as fast, but I still wheep because of the huge amount of code required for a switch/case decoder.
+start with the algorithmic decoder, hoping that the small amount of code would make better use of the instruction cache, but then inevitably find out that the brute force approach of a giant switch/case would run at least twice as fast, but I still weep because of the huge amount of code required for a switch/case decoder.

 The specific problem with algorithmic decoding of Z80 instructions is the many